weaversa/cryptol-course/labs/Demos/SAW/Salsa20/Salsa20.md

 ## Practice with Uninterpreted Functions and Overrides

-Now that we have added uninterpreted functions to our repertoire, let's apply them to Salsa20...but first, let's more closely examine the Galois tutorial's implementation and progress toward verifying it...
+Now that we have added uninterpreted functions to our repertoire, let's apply them to Salsa20 --- but first, let's more closely examine the Galois tutorial's implementation and progress toward verifying it...

 Clang/LLVM includes a command line tool called